-On June 9, 2017, the Company completed a debt settlement agreement (the "Settlement") with two former directors of the Company (the "Creditors") with respect to outstanding debt (including principal and interest) totaling \$4,033,795, of which \$2,735,443 was included in promissory notes payable.
-Under the terms of the Settlement, the Creditors were issued an aggregate of 929,496 common shares of the Company and 16 million special warrants (the "Special Warrants").
+On June 9, 2017, the Company completed a debt settlement agreement (the "Settlement") with two former directors of the Company (the "Creditors") with respect to outstanding debt (including principal and interest) totaling \$4,033,795, of which \$1,298,352 was included in loans payable.
+Under the terms of the Settlement, the Creditors were issued an aggregate of 92,950 common shares of the Company and 1,6 million special warrants (the "Special Warrants").
 Each Special Warrant may be exercised for only fully paid and non-assessable common share (a "Special Warrant Share") in the capital of the Company without payment of additional consideration for a period of 10 years from the date of issue.
+On July 10, 2019 544,877 of these special warrants were exercised and the Company issued 544,877 fully-paid common shares.

-As of March 31, 2019, the Company has received advances of \$440,000 (December 31, 2018 - \$440,000) from Mr. Ronald K. Netolitzky, a control person of the Company.
+As of September 30, 2019, the Company has received advances of \$440,000 (December 31, 2018 - \$440,000) from Mr. Ronald K. Netolitzky a control person of the Company, and two other companies controlled by Mr. Ronald K. Netolitzky.
 The advances are unsecured, non-interest bearing and due on demand.